-2.3.2.5.
-Interface between the ATN Component and the Message Transfer and Control Unit
+2.3.2.5 Interface between the ATN Component and the Message Transfer and Control Unit

-The exchange of information at the interface between the ATN Component and the Message Transfer and Control Unit is made using Transfer Envelopes, i.e. P1-envelopes.
+The exchange of information at the interface between the ATN Component and the Message Transfer and Control Unit is made using Transfer Envelopes, i.e. an interface to the Message Transfer service.

 Other specifications are possible for an MHS AU.
 In particular, the selection of a Submission/Delivery interface would also have been possible.
-The reason to select a P1 interface is the possibility which is then given to the Message Transfer and Control Unit to generate non-delivery reports and delivery-reports.
-Such a possibility would not have been available if a P3 interface had been selected.
+The reason to select a transfer interface is the possibility which is then given to the Message Transfer and Control Unit to generate non-delivery reports and delivery-reports.
+Such a possibility would not have been available if a submission/delivery interface had been selected.
 The ability to generate NDRs is considered particularly useful for the mapping certain AFTN service messages, i.e. those which indicate that the specified message recipient is unknown.

-In terms of implementation, a P1-API may then be used between the ATN Component and the Message Transfer and Control Unit when developing an AFTN/AMHS Gateway.
+In terms of implementation, a message transfer API (which also allows to transfer reports) may then be used between the ATN Component and the Message Transfer and Control Unit when developing an AFTN/AMHS Gateway.